-- 0-15 grams—Class 4 felony, 1-3 year sentence and fines of $25,000
+- 0-15 grams—Class 4 felony, a 1 to 3-year sentence with fines of $25,000

-- 15-100 grams—Class 1 felony, a mandatory minimum of 4-15 years in prison and fines of up to $200,000
+- 15-100 grams—Class 1 felony, a minimum of 4 to 15 years in jail and fines of up to $200,000

-- 100-400 grams—Class 1 felony, a mandatory minimum of 6-30 years in prison and fines of up to $200,000 or the street value of the drug
+- 100-400 grams—Class X felony, a minimum of 6 to 30 years in jail and fines of up to $200,000 or the street value of the drug

-- 400-900 grams—Class 1 felony, a mandatory minimum of 8-40 years in prison and fines of up to $200,000 or the street value of the drug
+- 400-900 grams—Super Class X felony, a mandatory minimum of 8-40 years in prison and fines of up to $200,000 or the street value of the drug

 - Challenging the element of possession--to obtain a conviction for heroin possession, the state must prove beyond a reasonable doubt that the defendant had physical dominion and control over the substance.
 Illinois courts have recognized what is known as construction possession, wherein a person will be found in possession of a controlled substance if they know of its presence and have the intent and capability to maintain control and possession of it, or have exclusive control of the area where the controlled substance in located.
 Those who were merely in the presence of the heroin, such as car passengers, can make a strong challenge to the requisite element of constructive possession.